manicprone/joint-kit/README.md

-* [Joint Instance API][section-joint-instance-api]: &nbsp; A development kit for dynamically generating custom method libraries & RESTful endpoints from config files, and other features.
+* [Joint Instance API][section-joint-instance-api]: &nbsp; A development kit for dynamically generating method libraries & RESTful endpoints from config files, as well as other features.

 <span>---</span>